Please note that Tapas no longer supports Internet Explorer.

 Camilla looked at the woman once more.
 Miss Latevia was a strigoi— is a strigoi.
 However, she didn’t seem openly hostile or evil for that matter.
 If she wanted to kill them, she wouldn’t have bothered to try and calm them down and help them.

 But what if it’s a trick?
 Camilla’s thoughts protested.
 No, why waste the effort?
 This is Miss Late, the same one who read us stories and put us to bed.
-The same Miss Late that snuck cookies into our room even when Mother Elizabeth said no. I can trust her.
-Maybe I can actually trust her.
+The same Miss Late that snuck cookies into our room even when Mother Elizabeth said no. But she’s still a strigoi.
+She lied to us… she hid this from us.

 Camilla nodded and turned around, reaching for her brother.
 “R-Remy.
-It’s okay we’re okay,” she said, shaking her brother.
+I-it’s okay… I t-think we’re okay,” she said, shaking her brother.
 Remy slowly opened his eyes, turned to her, then to the woman crouching down, looking at them.
-“It’s… Miss Late,” she said.
+“It’s… it’s Miss Late,” she said.

 Jeremy, after hearing the name, immediately crawled out and leaped forward, wrapping his arms around the woman.
 The strigoi looked surprised, her eyes wide.
 She slowly returned the hug before planting a kiss on the top of the boy’s head.
 He didn’t seem to mind that their old caretaker’s face betrayed that of a human’s.
 He continued to cling to her.